Edoardo1997/Quantum-Decoherence/README.md

   <img src="/images/Wigner_final.png" width="300" />
 </p>

-# What is in the various file?
+# How is this repository structured?

 There are two main files that are relevant, everything else produces other material which was relevant for my presentation, but that is not related to the Crank-Nicolson algorithm.
 1. Decoherence.py: This file is responsible for the main computations, while real numerical simulations can take several hours, I've left some parameters which allows for a fast run (a few seconds).
 The data produced are stored in a file of byte with the Pickle library of Python, they can be plotted by View.py.